gamesfortrees/ecosia-board-game/docs/_includes/forest_management.md

 #### 💞 Natural reforestation

-Add a tree unit of the same species between two tiles where that species is already planted.
+Add a tree between two tiles where that species is already planted.
 This tree unit should come from your reserve (not from a nursery).

 The following graphic illustrates the valid reforestation positions.